Search Engine Optimization All-In-One For Dummies

 |allintitle:||Finds pages that include all query words as part of the indexed Title tag.|

-Your hard work on search engine optimization (SEO) won't matter if your server is acting up.
+Your hard work on search engine optimization (SEO) won’t matter if your server isn’t set up to properly deliver pages and codes to search engines and your customers.
 You have to keep your server happy and healthy.
-Use this table to diagnose server problems, sort out redirects, and ensure that everything is working like it should, and you'll minimize SEO problems.
+Use this table to diagnose server problems, sort out redirects, and ensure that everything is working as it should, and you’ll minimize SEO problems.

 |200||OK||The web page appears as expected.||You want to see this status.
 Your server and web page have the welcome mat out for search engine spiders (and users, too).|